KathyReid/pivotsummit-2016/transcript.md

 Our co-ordinators are our back of house heroes - administrative and service workers who are often behind the scenes.
 Unfortunately, the outlook for these sorts of roles is bleak, as increasing machine intelligence takes on the role of assistant roles.

-For example, I can manage my calendar, appointments, travel, email prioritisation, all using my voice, with my Android smartphone - the range of things I can do by talking in to my phone is just going to increase over time.
+For example, I can manage my calendar, appointments, travel, email prioritisation, all using my voice, with my Android smartphone - the range of things I can do by talking to my phone is just going to increase over time.

 So, if you're in an administrative or co-ordination function, you might want to transition into another field.